PappaNiels/FiveM-iFruit-Phone/README.md

 # How to use

+Resource wise it is like every other resource.
+Put it into your resource folder and add the resource in your server config.
+This resource has no dependencies, so you can use it in any server (if the controls and event are not already used ;) ).

 The controls are like the phone from GTA:O. Arrow keys, enter and escape are controls that are used but can be changed if desired (Native: `IsControJustPressed()`, Key hashes: https://https://docs.fivem.net/docs/game-references/controls/.
 The main settings can be changed in the config.lua.
 For example, if you don't want the standard GTA:O contacts.